eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 --->

 # Activity Linking
-_Activity linking_ is the act of connecting [activities](../eiffel-syntax-and-usage/glossary.md#activity) within a [pipeline](../eiffel-syntax-and-usage/glossary.md#pipeline) to each other.
+_Activity linking_ is the act of connecting [activities](./glossary.md#activity) within a [pipeline](./glossary.md#pipeline) to each other.
 It includes not just linking pipeline steps to each other, but also linking hierarchically, such as an overall pipeline activity, a set of sub activities for a build or a test, or linking multiple complete pipelines to each other.

 Activity links are important both for tracing what activity/activities preceded a certain activity or what activity/activities followed after a certain activity, but also for tracing a full chain of parallel/serial activities within a pipeline.
 Tracing the activities in pipelines is the base for various kinds of pipeline visualizations and also for metrics and KPI measurements.

 ## Event Driven vs Orchestrated Pipeline

+Pipeline executors can have different mechanisms for choosing when its activities should be triggered.
+We find it useful to define the following extremes:

 A _fully event driven pipeline_ in Eiffel terminology is a pipeline where _all_ activities in it are triggered explicitly by Eiffel events.
 Those events could either come from earlier pipeline steps, or from other pipelines producing for example artifacts that this pipeline would be configured to trigger on.

 A _fully orchestrated pipeline_ is completely controlled by a dedicated pipeline orchestrator, such as Jenkins Pipeline or Argo Workflows, and has no activities triggered by Eiffel events.
 A fully orchestrated pipeline is probably often initiated by a source change in some SCM system, and that source change is then propagated to the pipeline orchestrator through some non-Eiffel-event channel (e.g. an Github web hook or a Gerrit stream-event)

 None of the scenarios above is probably relevant for most of the Eiffel event users, but rather a combination of the two where a pipeline is often _triggered_ by an Eiffel event, but then an orchestrator deals with controlling (at least parts of) the pipeline.
 Such triggers could for example be SCM events (e.g. [SCC](../eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md)/[SCS](../eiffel-vocabulary/EiffelSourceChangeSubmittedEvent.md)) or artifact events (e.g. [ArtC](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md)/[ArtP](../eiffel-vocabulary/EiffelArtifactPublishedEvent.md)/[CLM](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md)).

-To handle the different possible scenarios for pipeline execution, multiple link types are defined in the Eiffel protocol used for linking to and from activity events.
+To handle the different possible scenarios for pipeline execution, multiple link types are defined in the Eiffel protocol to be used to link to and from activity events.

 ## Link Types Involved
 This section describes the main link types involved in linking activities in pipelines

 ### CAUSE
-Identifies the cause of the event occurrence, in the situations where the cause is an Eiffel event.
+Identifies a cause of the event occurring, in the situations where the cause is an Eiffel event.
 This link type is not relevant only for EiffelActivity\*Events, but for any Eiffel event that represent an [occurrence](#occurrence) that was caused by an earlier Eiffel event.

 __Required:__ No
 __Legal sources:__ Any